guadalazzo/PlanYourTrip/README.md

 City filter only enabled when a country is selected, this filter alignments change from mobile to desktop

-Added functionality to reset filters, since I'm persisting the state it in localStorage
+Added functionality to reset filters, since I'm persisting the state in localStorage

 Date filter only enabled when city is selected, end of the month filter has a separation

 Product cards only shown when all filters are selected

-if discount is present prev price and current price are shown
+if discount is present previous price and current price are shown

 when a new country is chosen the product list is removed